 The Top 5 Mental and Emotional Symptoms

+Exercise, specifically, yoga has been shown to relieve PMS symptoms.
+Yoga can reduce stress which helps manage PMS symptoms.
 However, whether you go to the gym, walk, run, dance, etc. your energy exertion will alleviate cramps.
-Be sure to drink plenty of water in order to stay hydrated.
+Be sure to drink plenty of water to stay hydrated.
 During PMS your heart, muscles, and lymphatic system can benefit from exercise.

 Your blood cannot circulate unless you exercise.
 Whatever exercise you do, do not overexert yourself.
 Balancing your exercise routine with cardio, strength training, and stretching, may lower your likelihood of injury.

 Cannabis has been found to alleviate a wide range of medical conditions, including those the physical and emotional symptoms of PMS and PMDD, such as including insomnia, irritability, depression, and joint pain.
-Little research has been done on using medical cannabis to treat PMS, but the trend is abound, as even Whoopi Golberg has gotten involved in California.
+Little research has been done on using medical cannabis to treat PMS, but the trend abounds, as even Whoopi Golberg has gotten involved in California.

 Women who reported having experienced PMS and PMDD and used cannabis completed an online survey assessing their frequency of use, PMS and PMDD symptoms, expectations of relief from symptoms, and cannabis-related problems.
 Women were found to expect cannabis to alleviate their symptoms, except for overeating/food cravings.
-The participants reported cannabis offers relief with fewer negative side effects and is dependent for them.
+The participants reported cannabis offers relief with fewer adverse side effects and is dependent for them.

-Medical cannabis, exercise and herbal treatments could all be natural viable ways to treat PMS.
+Medical cannabis, exercise, and herbal treatments could all be natural viable ways to treat PMS.
 If more moderate-extreme you should speak to your doctor and if in a state or country with medical marijuana explore it as a treatment option as it is low in side effects and has shown promise.